ElektraInitiative/libelektra/doc/tutorials/import.md

 The format argument can be a very powerful option to use with kdb import.
 The format argument allows a user to specify which format is used to import the Keys into the Key Database.
-The user can specify a plug-in to serve as the format for the Keys to be imported.
+The user can specify any storage plug-in to serve as the format for the Keys to be imported.
 For instance, if a user wanted to import a /etc/hosts file into KDB without mounting it, they could use the command:
 	cat /etc/hosts | kdb import system/hosts hosts
 .
 This command would essentially copy the current hosts file into KDB, like mounting it,